huijieZH/ProgressLabeller/README.md

       "intrinsic": [[fx, 0, cx],
                     [0, fy, cy],
                     [0, 0, 1]],
-      "inverse_pose": false, # inverse the cam pose when loading, used when output of reconstruction is world pose in camera coordinate
+      "inverse_pose": false, # inverse the cam pose when loading, used when output of reconstruction is world pose in camera coordinate.
+When using COLMAP, this should be true
       "lens": 30.0, # just leave this as 30.0
     },
     "reconstruction": {